What is GST

 - Section 23 of the Act mentions that an agriculturist for his agricultural produce and persons solely involved in supply of non-taxable or wholly exempted goods/services under GST law requires no gst registration.

 - Voluntary GST Registration- A business which does not legally require to get registered under GST, by its own choice may apply for GST Registration procedure.
 A business may not reach the threshold of turnover and is not required to be registered compulsorily, thus by GST law does not require to be registered.
-A business at his own motion can apply to get GST Registration by the same procedure as for the rest.
-Voluntary GST registration has its benefits which include-
+A business at his own motion can apply to get online GST Registration by the same procedure as for the rest.
+Voluntary registration under GST has its benefits which include-

 - Tax can be collected from customers by issuing taxable invoices;